Siddiqullah Chowdhury

 Siddiqullah Chowdhury (Bengali: সিদ্দিকুল্লাহ চৌধুরী) is an Indian politician from the state of West Bengal.
-He is the representative of Manteswar constituency in the West Bengal Legislative Assembly as a member of the All India Trinamool Congress (AITC) party.
+He was the representative of Manteswar constituency in the West Bengal Legislative Assembly as a member of the All India Trinamool Congress (AITC) party.
 He is also the president of the Jamiat Ulema-e-Hind's West Bengal branch.

 Political career

 Chowdhury contested the 1984 and 1989 Lok Sabha elections from Katwa constituency as a candidate of the Indian National Congress.
 Chowdhury has become a prominent figure in state politics during Nandigram Movement.
 Chowdhury also contested from the Basirhat seat as a candidate of the All India United Democratic Front in the 2014 Lok Sabha election.

 In January 2016, Chowdhury hinted at the possibility of his Jamiat Ulema-e-Hind party entering into a pre-poll alliance for the 2016 West Bengal Assembly elections.

 In March 2016, it was announced that Chowdhury would contest from the Mangalkot constituency as a candidate of the Trinamool Congress party.
 He said that the Mamata Banerjee-led government has worked for the development of minorities.
 He won the election by defeating his nearest rival, Sahajahan Chowdhury of Communist Party of India (Marxist), by nearly twelve thousand votes.
 He was subsequently made a cabinet minister and given the portfolio of minister of state with independent charge in mass education, library, and parliamentary affairs.
 He became one of the seven Muslims who was made a cabinet minister.

 In December 2016, Chowdhury stated in an interview with the Indian Express that only 1.5% of West Bengal's population was using the government libraries.
 In response, Chowdhury said that the government was taking steps to "turn people back towards books and libraries".
 He also said that journals, magazines, and books about agriculture must be present in libraries funded by state government.